josie-garza/josie-garza.github.io/README.md

 # josie-garza.github.io
-this is for the HackRice workshop!
+this is a personal website used for playing around in HTML!